 News

-• (10.2025) I received habilitation degree for advancements in understanding gradient-based optimization of deep networks: announcement (PL).
+• (10.2025) I received a habilitation degree for advances in understanding gradient-based optimization of deep networks: announcement (PL).

-• (2.2024) I am teaching Automated Scientific Discovery using Deep Learning course at Jagiellonian University.
+• (2.2024) I taught the Automated Scientific Discovery using Deep Learning course at Jagiellonian University.

-• (10.2023) molecule.one has received 12M PLNs grant to expand its active learning loop based on high-throughput automated laboratory.
+• (10.2023) Molecule.one received a 12M PLN grant to expand its active learning loop based on a high-throughput automated laboratory.

-• (08.2023) molecule.one became strategic partner of CAS, a division of American Chemical Society, for synthesis planning and released first joint product
+• (08.2023) Molecule.one became a strategic partner of CAS, a division of the American Chemical Society, for synthesis planning and released its first joint product.

 Older news